bonitasoft/bonita-doc/md/migrate-from-an-earlier-version-of-bonita-bpm.md

 The migration script supports MySQL, Postgres, Oracle, and MS SQLServer.
 There is no migration for h2 databases.

 ::: warning
 **Important:**
+The migration operation resets the BonitaBPM configuration files to default version for new settings to be applied (from the _$BONITA_HOME_ folder in <7.3.0 version or inside database in >=7.3.0).
+Therefore, you must do a [backup of your configuration files](BonitaBPM_platform_setup.md#update_platform_conf) before starting the migration.
+You will need to merge custom properties and configurations to the migrated environment.

-As any operations on a production system, a migration is not a zero risk operation.
+Furthermore, from the database point of view, as any operations on a production system, a migration is not a zero risk operation.
-Therefore you must do a backup of your environment before starting the migration (see step 7 on procedure below).
+Therefore, it is strongly recommended to do a [backup of your database](back-up-bonita-bpm-platform.md) before starting the migration.
 :::
 ## Estimate time required